SouravMallick/MyCodePractice/README.md

 # MyCodePractice
-This is a Code Practice Respository
+This is a Code Practice Repository